metasfresh/metasfresh-documentation/_webui_collection/EN/Record_empties_receipt.md

 ---

 ## Overview
-Taking back empties becomes necessary after a customer has received their ordered goods and wants to return the packing material which was used to transport the delivered products (e.g., [packaging such as crates or loading equipment such as pallets](Handling_Unit_System)).
+Taking back empties becomes necessary when a customer has received their ordered goods and wants to return the packing material which was used to transport the delivered products (e.g., [packaging such as crates or loading equipment such as pallets](Handling_Unit_System)).

 The receipt of empties is processed via the material receipt candidates and can be carried out either with reference to a particular purchase order or separately.